Syllabus for Master's Thesis in Peace and Conflict Studies

 Summary and Conclusions: what was the purpose of the study and to what extent it has been accomplished; how do the results relate to the general research field; what are the implications of the thesis' results for future research; what are the thesis' implications for policymaking.

-The course starts with lectures and workshops on the craft of research.
 The main share of the course consists of individual or group supervision.
-Parallel to the supervision, and as a complement to it, a series of workshops are organised, which address the central components of the research process.
+Parallel to the supervision, and as a complement to it, a series of lectures are organised, which address the central components of the research process.
 Mid-way through the course, drafts of the thesis are presented and discussed during the Mid-term seminars.
 The course ends with the presentation and defence of the thesis during the Final seminars.

 The course is taught through lectures, seminars, workshops, and individual or group supervision.